Contact

 Dr. Sebastian Jungkunz

-• 10/2025 – Postdoctoral fellow at the Institute of Sociology, Martin Luther University Halle-Wittenberg
+• 10/2025 – now: Post-Doctoral Researcher at the Institute of Sociology, Martin Luther University Halle-Wittenberg

 • Political extremism and the justification of political violence in Japan (DAAD)